JeffreyBull76/CI_project5/README.md

 ## **OVERVIEW**

 ### **Site Plan**
-<br>E-commerce website built using Django to showcase learning outcomes from my Code Institute course.
+<br>Fully responsive E-commerce website built using Django & Bootstrap to showcase learning outcomes of Porject 5 for my Code Institute course.
 The website is for a once-real, but now defunct (due to moving countries), actual business that sold artisan candles.
 This iteration presumes the business is being restarted and now branching into other lifestyle products.

 While technically fake, this may serve as a jumping-off point for a new website for this business or, at the very least, a test bed to ideate from, as we plan to restart the business now that we are settled in Ireland.

 The design concept is somewhat in keeping with the original site and the existing but dormant Facebook page.
 It should be an e-commerce site that focuses on a small inventory of items, with high customer engagement and feedback in the form of a review system and wishlist.

-Visually, it should be modern, clean, and styled to suit a lifestyle brand.
+The deployed site represents an MVP which would be iterated on going forward.

 --------------------------------------------------------